 You’ve started coughing, you have a fever, and you feel tired all the time.
 You think you probably have some kind of respiratory illness — but is it the flu or COVID-19?

 Many symptoms overlap between the flu and COVID-19, such as fever, cough, and tiredness.
 Unfortunately, it’s not possible for anyone, including a doctor, to tell the difference from symptoms alone.

 But you can help your health care providers to help you — and help them tell if you need a COVID-19 test.
 Pay attention to your symptoms, including when they start, so your doctor can use that information to determine what you need to do.

 Get Healthy Tips Sent to Your Phone!

 It’s possible to have very mild or very severe symptoms with either the flu or COVID-19, according to the Centers for Disease Control and Prevention (CDC).
 The following symptoms are especially common with flu and COVID-19.

-- Vomiting or feeling sick to your stomach
+- Vomiting, diarrhea, or feeling sick to your stomach.

-- Suddenly losing your sense of smell or taste (This appears to happen more often with COVID-19 but happens with other diseases too.)
+- Suddenly losing your sense of smell or taste.
+(This happens more often with COVID-19 but happens with other diseases, too.)